Earnings Outlook For Independent Bank - Benzinga

 Stock Performance

-Shares of Independent Bank were trading at $79.88 as of April 19.
-Over the last 52-week period, shares are up 2.88%.
-Given that these returns are generally positive, long-term shareholders should be satisfied going into this earnings release.
+Shares of Independent Bank were trading at $21.53 as of April 22.
+Over the last 52-week period, shares are down 7.08%.
+Given that these returns are generally negative, long-term shareholders are likely unhappy going into this earnings release.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.